Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Adam Wainwright (1-0) for his fourth start of the season.
+- The Cardinals will hand the ball to Steven Matz (0-5) for his 10th start of the season.

+- None of Matz's nine starts this season have met the criteria for a quality start.

-- Wainwright will look to finish five or more innings for the fourth start in a row.
+- Matz has made seven starts of five or more innings in nine chances this season, and averages 5.1 frames when he pitches.

 |Opponent